This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 Why National Monuments Are the Smart RVer's Play

-NPS-managed monuments are often similar in character to national parks but with far less infrastructure, publicity, and visitor volume.
-Visiting an NPS monument vs. the nearest famous national park is often a fraction of the crowd at similar or better scenery.
+NPS-managed monuments often share the same character as national parks but carry far less infrastructure and visitor volume.
+Visiting an NPS monument versus the nearest famous national park frequently means comparable scenery at a fraction of the crowds.

 BLM Monuments: The Best Free Camping Opportunity in the West